mtn/ostep-notes/sources/cpu_virtualization.md

 When the shorter jobs arrive after the long one has started, if running them right away would let them finish earlier, then the scheduler could preempt the long running job and only finish it after processing the short ones.
-This again improves turnaround time relative to SJF
+This again improves turnaround time relative to SJF.
+However, it also potentially leads to _starvation_ of long running processes, where they aren't given any time to run.

 ### Another Metric: Response Time